CanonicalLtd/maas-docs/en/manage-cli-common.md

 maas $PROFILE machine deploy $SYSTEM_ID
 ```

-!!!
-Note:
-    To deploy with the CLI the node must have a status of 'Allocated'.
-See
-    'Acquire a node' above (or use the [web UI][acquire-nodes]).
+> ⓘ To deploy with the CLI the node must have a status of 'Allocated'.
+See 'Acquire a node' above (or use the [web UI][acquire-nodes]).

 See [Deploy nodes][deploy-nodes].